POS-IOS-I-OBEBOS/-8/README.md

 ```

 The resulting `dist/bot.exe` will behave the same as running `python bot.py`.
+When started a console window will appear asking for configuration data on first
+run and showing log messages while the bot is running.

 The admin panel is opened with `/admin` and uses a custom keyboard.
 It lets
 administrators view/edit group links, change the welcome message and user button